danielaparker/jsoncons/src/doc/Classes/json_serializer.md

 Constructs a new serializer that writes to the specified output stream.

     json_serializer(std::ostream& os, const output_format& format)
-Constructs a new serializer that writes to the specified output stream using the specified [[output_format]].
+Constructs a new serializer that writes to the specified output stream using the specified [output_format](output_format).

-    json_serializer(std::ostream& os, const output_format& format, bool indenting) Constructs a new serializer that writes to the specified output stream using the specified [[output_format]].
+    json_serializer(std::ostream& os, const output_format& format, bool indenting) Constructs a new serializer that writes to the specified output stream using the specified [output_format](output_format).

 ### Destructor